 History / Status

 In many European nations, there are competitions in axe throwing and knife throwing, albeit with different rules.
 Thus, on the 20th of September 2008 in Chomutov/Czech Republic, on the occasion of the eighth Big European Throwers Meeting, official representatives of the sport from 4 countries sat together to discuss common rules.
-After three hous of negotiations in 4 languages, we found a consensus, the rules presented here.
+After three hous of negotiations in 4 languages, we found a consensus, the so-called Chomutov-Agreement.

 - Smajda Ludvik, Czech Republic, Celts club